f1n3g4n/Django-project-on-Linux/README.md

 ### 2- Virtual environment and Django
 Now we will create the folder where we will store the virtual environment and after that we will install it there
-1. We create the project folder and position ourselves there
+1. We create the project folder and move there
 ```bash
 mkdir djangoproject
 cd djangoproject